zhaocongyang/LSDNN/README.md

 0. Configure your dataset path in [mypath.py](https://github.com/zhaocongyang/LSDNN/blob/master/mypath.py).

-1. To train deeplabv3+ using Pascal VOC dataset and ResNet as backbone:
+1. To train LSDNN using our dataset and ResNet as backbone:
     ```Shell
     sh train_voc.sh
     ```
 ### Testing
 Fellow steps below to test your model:

-You can download model trained by us from [baiduyun](链接:https://pan.baidu.com/s/1h4X0UaKIeff4ZBC1oU1C2A  密码:r3k7).
+0. You can download model trained by us from [baiduyun](链接:https://pan.baidu.com/s/1h4X0UaKIeff4ZBC1oU1C2A  密码:r3k7).

+1. To test the model

     ```Shell
     CUDA_VISIBLE_DEVICES=0 python test_center_gpu_sensors.py